Introduction to Capture One Pro 12

 Fujifilm Film Simulations

-An attribute of rivals since their inception, user installed plug-ins haven’t featured in Capture One before.
+An attribute of rivals since their inception, user-installed plug-ins haven’t featured in Capture One before.
 Details of compatible plugins are still rather scant at the time of publishing.
-Potentially this opens up Capture One to a number of interesting possibilities.
+Potentially this opens up Capture One to several interesting possibilities.
 More on this will be announced later.

 New camera support

 Capture One Pro 12 adds support for the new Nikon Z 7 and Z 6 as well as the Canon EOS R and M5.
-Phase One are likely to receive some criticism for waiting to include support for these in version 12 but you can usually convert files to DNG beforehand, if you can’t wait for official support.
-A DNG Neutral profile is used initially and you may have to update some color edits once the camera is officially supported.
+Phase One is likely to receive some criticism for waiting to include support for these in version 12 but you can usually convert files to DNG beforehand if you can’t wait for official support.
+A DNG Neutral profile is used initially although you may have to update some colour edits once the camera is officially supported.

-New camera support is always welcome though in reality it’s of little consequence if you don’t have or intend to use those cameras.
+New camera support is always welcome though, in reality, it’s of little consequence if you don’t have or intend to use those cameras.
 However bear in mind some organizations use multiple photographers, so support for a wide range of cameras and lenses is crucial.
-I personally like the new interface and the reorganisation of the menus makes a lot of sense.
+I like the new interface and the reorganisation of the menus makes a lot of sense.

 Sales from the link may benefit this site.
 Thank you for your support.